gmarabout/millenium_falcon_challenge/README.md

 - The search will not revisit already visited locations.
 This is a implementation choice to reduce the complexity of the tree search.
 However, going back to already visited could have been a good strategy to avoid bounty hunters (as soon as we arrive in time to save Endor).
 - The search will evaluate the possibility to stay on a planet a day or more (but no more than the remaining time until Endor destruction).
 This offers the possibility to find a trip that is safer (avoiding bounty hunters), and gives refuling opportunities (at cost of extra complexity).
-- The `millenium_falcon.util.routing` module also provide some _checkers_ mostly used in unit test to verify found trips respect the autonomy, deadline, and distances contraints.
+- The `millenium_falcon/routing.py` module also provide some _checkers_ used in unit test to verify found trips respect the autonomy, deadline, and distances contraints.

-See [routing.py](millenium_falcon/util/routing.py) for more details about the routing implementation.
+See [routing.py](millenium_falcon/routing.py) for more details about the routing implementation.

 Once we found at least one trip, respecting all the constraints, we pass each of them to the `scoring` module to determine the probability of not being caught.
 We keep the best trip and its score.
 These are the response sent to the web page (even if the web page displays only the score, as requested).

-See [scoring.py](millenium_falcon/util/scoring.py) for more details about the implementation.
+See [scoring.py](millenium_falcon/scoring.py) for more details about the implementation.

 ## Possible Improvements